(Last updated: 3/19/2020)

 Improving the Physician Experience…

 Referring physicians are individuals, but from a practical perspective, you’re dealing with their administrative staffs.
 (Oops, a fourth customer who is “always right”!)
-Assume, in any event, that the better the doctor’s and staff’s experience is in ordering services from your facility, the more likely they will be to referrer more patients in the future.
+Assume, in any event, that the better the doctor’s and staff’s experience is in ordering services from your facility, the more likely they will be to refer more patients in the future.
 That’s what you want.
 Online order management contributes to this potentiality in the following ways:

 - A more efficient ordering experience—no more phone calls, faxes and frustration over messy communications – full order/results transparency for the referring physician practices.